Cyprus Company Formation

 • Currency of Share Capital – EUR or any other

-• Preparation of Accounts - Required on a yearly basis
+• Preparation of Accounts – Required on an annual basis

-• Filing of Annual Return – Required on a yearly basis
+• Filing of Annual Return – Required on an annual basis

-• Publicity of Annual Return - Open to public
+• Publicity of Annual Return – Open to the public

 • Audited Accounts – Required